guybi99/MoveoLoginPage/README.md

 * valeryh@gmail.com			password: val1234

 ## Login Page
-* The login page have a place to enter email and password for connecting.
+* The login page has a place to enter email and password for connecting.
 * After pressing the login button it checks for valid email(by regexp) and password(6 chars with a number and a letter),
-* After the page connects to the FirebaseAuth to verify that the email exists and the user entered the correct password.
+* Then the page connects to the FirebaseAuth to verify that the email exists and the user entered the correct password.
-* If the email or password is not valid error massage pops up.
+* If the email or password is not valid error message pops up.
-* If the email dosent exists or the password is not correct error massage pops up.
+* If the email dosent exists or the password is not correct error message pops up.
 * After entering the right information the user being directed to the profile page.

 ## Profile Page